moj-analytical-services/intro_r_training_extension/coffee_and_coding/README.md

 # Conditional statements

-## if…else statements
+## if statements

 Conditional statements can be used when you want a piece of code to be executed only if a particular condition is met.
-The most basic form of these are ‘if…else’ statements.
+The most basic form of these are ‘if’ statements.
 As a simple example, let’s say we wanted to check if a variable `x` is less than 10.
 We can write something like:

 ``` r
 x <- 9